Open-WP-Club/woo-inventory-alerts/README.md

 ## Configuration

-Navigate to **WooCommerce > Settings > Products > Inventory** and scroll to the "Woo Inventory Alerts Plugin" section to set:
+Navigate to **WooCommerce > Settings > Products > Inventory** and scroll to the "Inventory Alerts for WooCommerce Plugin" section to set:

 - **Stock Threshold** - Show alerts when stock is at or below this number
   - `0` (default): Only show alerts for out of stock items